web-illinois/ilw-section-nav/README.md

 - If the links are based on very long page titles, consider using shortened versions in the navigation.
 Several line breaks in one link can be confusing.
 - Try and balance the length and depth of the navigation.
-A long list of links all on the same level is hard to scan, but navigation deeper than 3 levels is also hard to use.
+A long list of links all on the same level is hard to scan, but navigation deeper than 3 levels makes it difficult to distinguish the hierarchy of the items.

 ## Upgrade Process

 When upgrading from the v2 toolkit component, the following changes are needed:

 - Rename all `il-section-nav` to `ilw-section-nav`.
-- Remove heading tags (`h2`, `h3`, etc.).
-The first link will be emphasized as the root of the navigation.
+- Remove heading tags (`h2`, `h3`, etc.), and add `class="ilw-section-nav--root"` to the first
+  link instead.
 - Remove the top-level `ul` or `ol` tag that's directly under `ilw-section-nav`.
 - Replace all other `ul` or `ol` tags with `ilw-section-nav`.
 - Remove all `li` tags.